pulumi/docs/content/blog/serverless-on-aws-with-pulumi-simple-event-based-functions/index.md

 out of your own JavaScript function.
-While this was much easier than having to manually create a [Lambda Deployment Package](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) yourself, it could still be overly complex to integrate these Lambdas into complete serverless application.
-To get a sense of that complexity, let's look at how one would normally have to work with AWS's resource system to create a simple Serverless application:
+While this was much easier than having to manually create a [Lambda Deployment Package](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-create-deployment-pkg.html) yourself, it could still be overly complex to integrate these Lambdas into complete serverless application. <!--more-->To get a sense of that complexity, let's look at how one would normally have to work with AWS's resource system to create a simple Serverless application: